CapeTownKimmy/Drag-A-Doodle/README.md

 ---

 I have kept my initial design quite simple and open so that I can adapt as needed.
-Controls and selection on the left and the grid onn the right of the notebook.
+Controls and selection on the left and the grid on the right of the notebook.

 ![Image](./images/drag-a-doodle.jpg)